redstrate/redstrate.com/content/blog/deepvulkan1/index.md

 ## Theory

-For most naive soft shadow mapping techniques, there is usually a PCF or other similiar kernel applied uniformly to the whole map.
+For most naive soft shadow mapping techniques, there is usually a PCF or other similar kernel applied uniformly to the whole map.
 This works if the shadows are far away, and not supposed to be extremely detailed, but as games are becoming more "realistic" and the camera zooms farther and farther in - this becomes an issue.